Fiona-T/knot-art/README.md

 1. Ensure `DEBUG` in `settings.py` is set to `False` (or to `'DEVELOPMENT' in os.environ`, if you have a `DEVELOPMENT` environment variable in your env.py and no such variable in the Heroku Config vars)
 2. Ensure all changes are pushed to GitHub
 3. In Heroku remove the `DISABLE_COLLECTSTATIC` config var once you have static files and have set up AWS bucket and user.
-4. Follow steps 4 and 5 from the [Initial Deployment](#initial-deployment) section above to deploy and view the updated deployed app
+4. Follow steps 4 and 5 from the [Initial Deployment](#initial-deployment) section above to deploy and view the updated deployed app. *Note: if the Heroku dashboard doesn't have the option to connect to GitHub (functionality removed as of 16th April 2022 but may be reinstated), then follow the command line instructions outlined there instead.*

 ### Forking the GitHub Repository
 The repository can be forked on GitHub, this creates a copy of the repository that can be viewed or amended without affecting the original repository.
 This can be done using the following steps: